 - Some of the alternate families at the end are their animal-forms from "The Island of Dr. Hibbert" in "Treehouse of Horror XIII", their LEGO forms from "Brick Like Me", and the Sylvain Chomet designs from the couch gag in "Diggs".

-- The statues in the Korova Milk Bar are the Duffland dwarfs from Selma's Choice.
+- The statues in the Korova Milk Bar are the Seven Duffs from Duff Gardens in Selma's Choice.

 - We see the donut-feeding torture used for Homer in "Treehouse of Horror IV" being used on a random demon in "School Is Hell."

-- When Moe is kicked out of his gang by Lennon and Carlton, he briefly winds up clinging to the shoes of Sherri Bobbins as she flies by on her umbrella.
+- When Moe is kicked out of his gang by Leonard and Carlton, he briefly winds up clinging to the shoes of Shary Bobbins as she flies by on her umbrella.
 As this happens, a brief instrumental snippet of the song "Cut Every Corner" can be heard.

 - Cue the Flying Pigs: Hell freezes over (or rather, snow falls) when Lisa becomes popular in the Demon School.